sahil311289/auctionHouse/README.md

 # auctionHouse
 Command line based auction house for bidding

-This application is a JAVA-console based solution for Auction House.
+This application is a JAVA console based application for Auction House.
 It makes use of JAVA-MySQL JDBC connection.

 How to run
 1. Run the MySQL file - AuctionHouseSchema.sql.